AdobeDocs/experience-manager-65.en/help/sites-deploying/configuring-performance.md

 For example, if the total number of requests is 129491 and the number of requests served by the Publish instance is 58959 the cache ratio is: **(129491 - 58959)/129491= 54.5%**.

-If you don't have a one-to-one publisher/dispatcher pairing, add requests from all dispatchers and publishers together to get an accurate measurement.
+If you do not have a one-to-one publisher/dispatcher pairing, add requests from all dispatchers and publishers together to get an accurate measurement.
 See also [Recommended Deployments](/help/sites-deploying/recommended-deploys.md).

 >[!NOTE]
 >